 southern boundary of Meadowbrook Golf Course

 through the woods along the southern edge of Blake Road, south of Blake School

 crossed Washington Ave. (now highway 169)

 took a viaduct over the Minneapolis and St. Louis Railroad and Milwaukee Road

 continued west of Highway 101, Highway 7 to Excelsior.

-A second track was added to the Como-Hopkins line was added.
+A second track was added to the Excelsior line was added.

-The Como-Hopkins line to Excelsior was extended to include six “Streetcar Boats” that took passengers to the Big Island Park in Lake Minnetonka.
+The line to Excelsior was extended to include six “Streetcar Boats” that took passengers to the Big Island Park in Lake Minnetonka.
 The amusement park and hotel closed in August of 1911.
-The Minnetonka Line was known as the “white way” for the light poles every 400 feet.
+The Excelsior line was known as the “white way” for the light poles every 400 feet.
 In 1924, Excelsior Amusement Park was built at the site of the waiting station for the streetcar boats.
 The streetcar boats were discontinued in July of 1926 and revived in 1996.